Convolutional causal learning for aerodynamic flows: Acknowledgments

 { K.F. acknowledges support from the JSPS KAKENHI Grant No.~JP25K23418, the JST PRESTO Grant No.~JPMJPR25KA, and the MEXT Coordination Funds for Promoting Aerospace Utilization Grant No.~JPJ000959.
 R.A. acknowledges support from the JSPS KAKENHI Grant No.~JP24K22942 and the JST PRESTO Grant No.~JPMJPR25K1.
+K.F. and R.A. acknowledge support from the JSPS KAKENHI Grant No.~JP26K01129.
 Q.L. acknowledges support from the US AFOSR Grant No.~FA9550-24-1-0069. }